saulRM10/workoutLog/README.md

 ## Features

-With workoutLog you can track your workouts:
+With workoutLog you can track your workouts/routines:

 1. create a workout/ routine.
 2. create an exercise, provide the name of the exercise, number of sets, number of reps and amount of weight used.